Town Clerk, Property Tax Collector, Registrar of Vital Statistics,

 4. Can I pay my taxes in installments?

 The Town of Fallsburg accepts payments in three installments.
-The first in January, the second in March, and the third and final payment in March.
+The first in January, the second in February, and the third and final payment in March.
 Please be aware the penalties are still in effect and does not exempt you from paying them.
 Please contact this office for the amount due if you are interested in this option, especially the final payment due.
 You may also pay your bill in full at any time.
 Keep in mind Credit Card payments are not applicable to installment payments.

 5. Can I pre-pay my taxes?